reichlab/covidModels/aws-vm-scripts/README.md

 - slack.sh: defines some simple functions for posting slack messages and uploading files

+# Manually starting a run
+You can start any particular script manually via the [AWS console](https://console.aws.amazon.com/console/home) by following these steps:
+- Go to the [runCovidWeekly](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions/runCovidWeekly?tab=code) AWS Lambda page.
+- Using the "Test" dropdown, select the run you'd like to do and then click "Test".
+- Note that the "noop" test will *not* cause the instance to shut down once the test finishes, so you'll have to manually stop it yourself.
+All the other tests will cause a shutdown.

 # GitHub configuration: `reichlabmachine` account
 To support automation access to the relevant GitHub repos, we created a GitHub "machine user" account named [reichlabmachine](https://github.com/reichlabmachine/) and owned by Nick.
 That account's GitHub personal access token (PAT) is what's used to do writes (e.g., `push`es) to the repos.
 It was stored via `git config credential.helper store`.